matrix-org/matrix.org/content/docs/communities/switching-providers/_index.md

 Finally, relying on bridges hosted by the Matrix.org Foundation creates unnecessary centralisation around it: if either the Matrix.org homeserver or the bridge hosted by the Matrix.org Foundation are down, you temporarily lose access to this system.
-To understand why, please check the [How It Works section of the bridges page](#).
+To understand why, please read the [app services](/docs/matrix-concepts/elements-of-matrix/#appservice-bridges-and-some-bots) and [room](/docs/matrix-concepts/rooms_and_events/) sections of the Matrix Concepts documentation.

 You can find a list of the systems that can be bridged to Matrix on the [bridges section](/ecosystem/bridges) of this website.